Explore UAB

 Voluntary Medical Withdrawal

 After the term has ended, the only withdrawal option available is a medical withdrawal.
 A Voluntary Medical Withdrawal can be submitted up to 60 days after the term has ended.
-After 60 days, no withdrawal option is available.
+Extensions to this 60-day timeline will be considered only in extraordinary circumstances.

 Please note that there is no differentiation between how standard and medical withdrawals are noted on a student’s transcript.